azat-co/aws-intermediate/labs/2-sdk-runs-ec2.md

 })
 ```

 Imagine a scenario in which you can pass a link to the source code separately from the user data.
 In other words, our Node and user data scripts can be used without modifications for future deployments of the new versions of the app Node Hello World... or a fully-functional REST API?
 It's up to you.
 The EC2 environment is good for production. :-)

 ## 4. Launch EC2

+The way you launch a Node script is with the `node {filename.js}` command.
+For example,

 ```
+cd code/sdk
 node provision-infra.js
 ```